djangoflow/flutter-djangoflow/packages/djangoflow_chat/README.md

 ## Example

-An example app is included in the [example](./example/) directory of the package.
-You can run it with the following steps:
+An example app is included in the [example](https://github.com/djangoflow/djangoflow-examples/tree/main/simple_chat/frontend-flutter) directory of the package.